 Prayer is a very important subject in the Scriptures and Jesus spoke a lot about this, since we remember words such as: “Pray without ceasing”.
 For Jesus, prayer was something very significant and important, even though God, even being Almighty, drew great moments of prayer and one of the great examples we have is the prayer He made in Gethsemane.

 For Jesus, prayer was not merely a religious habit or a spiritual accessory—it was the very breath of His earthly life.
 Through prayer, He aligned Himself with the will of the Father, strengthened His heart for the mission ahead, and demonstrated to His disciples the necessity of seeking God in every circumstance.
 The Lord of glory humbled Himself to pray, teaching us that no believer is ever too strong, too mature, or too capable to stop depending on God.
+When we pray, we are declaring our absolute dependence on the Creator of the universe.
+It is in these moments of vulnerability that we shed our own strength and invite the omnipotence of God to work within our finite limitations.

 The Bible teaches us: